AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 1. Navigate to the `ui.frontend` module and save the file as `./src/main/possibleTypes.js`

--   Update the `webpack.common.js` file's `DefinePlugin` section to replace required static variables during build time.
+1. Update the `webpack.common.js` file's `DefinePlugin` section to replace the required static variables during build time.

     ```javascript
     const { DefinePlugin } = require('webpack');